Empyema Overview

 If you have problems breathing, you may need surgery to help your lungs expand properly.

-Adnan Majid is a Pulmonary Medicine provider in Brighton, Massachusetts.
+Adnan Majid is an Internal Medicine provider in Boston, Massachusetts.
 Dr. Majid is rated as an Elite provider by MediFind in the treatment of Empyema.
 His top areas of expertise are Tracheobronchomalacia, Pleural Effusion, Acquired Tracheomalacia, Advanced Bronchoscopy, and Endoscopy.
-Dr. Majid is currently accepting new patients.

 When empyema complicates pneumonia, the risk for permanent lung damage and death goes up.
 Long-term treatment with antibiotics and drainage is needed.